michael-small/Globe-Project-Test/readme.md

-# My first repo, Mainly testing how GH works before I do something bad on accident to something else.
+# My first repo.
+Learning how GH works before I do something bad on accident to something else.